 This was not an easy listen.
 It was very, very, very dark but well-written and incredibly well-narrated.

 This follows Liam as he goes from scared kid to psychopath while his hatred for women turns more and more violent.
 The book covers many years and different subject matter which kept it interesting.
+Well narrated and a good dark thriller.
+I’ll be checking out more by this author.
+I received a free review audiobook and voluntarily left this review.

 I liked it!
 This book is very graphic and will keep you in suspense.
 The narration was great and kept me entertained.
 The author did a great job with the character builds and plot.
 This was my first book by this author but and I look forward to reading more of her books.
 I was given this free review copy audiobook at my request and have voluntarily left this review.